ZarifehHeidariRarani/Energy-Based-Modeling/Kholodenko Model Optimization/Readme.md

 r15_k15f = 0.3
 r15_k15b = 0.0009  →            K15 = 0.003
 ```
-Based on these values, in the Kholodenko’s model, the affinity of Shc for binding to EGFR decreases after phosphorylation.
+Based on these values, in the original Kholodenko’s model, the affinity of Shc for binding to EGFR decreases after phosphorylation.